These basic car rental tips and tricks will help you save money, time, and stress on all future car rentals.

 Whether you rent a car in the United States or another country, let these 8 great basic car rental tips serve as your guide to getting better car rental deals.

-8 Great Basic Car Rental Tips
+8 Basic Car Rental Tips and Tricks

-- Discount Codes for Car Rentals.
+- Use Discount Codes for Car Rentals.
 The key to the best rental car deals is a discount code.
 Utilize memberships like AAA, Costco, and AARP; my most used discount program for car rentals has been AAA with Hertz.
 The car rental promo offered by airlines after booking an airfare on their website are often good.
 Compare your various discount codes for the best deal.
 A great time saver is to enter all codes you are eligible for into a spreadsheet, smartphone note, or even on a piece of paper near where you do your trip planning research.

-- Round Trip versus One Way.
+- Rent a Car Round Trip versus One Way.
 The lowest car rental rates usually requires returning the rental vehicle to the same place where it was picked up.
 One way rentals, though, are more reasonably priced and readily available when using memberships (like AAA), in certain popular tourist locations (Florida), or to a more popular rental center (like when renting from downtown car rental locations and returning to airport locations in major cities, or Monterey to San Francisco).